ovh/docs/pages/web/web-paas/languages-php/xdebug/guide.en-au.md

 The `idekey` value can be any arbitrary alphanumeric string, as long as it matches your IDE's configuration.

-When that key is defined, $partner_full will start a second PHP-FPM process on the container that is identically configured but also has Xdebug enabled.
+When that key is defined, Web PaaS will start a second PHP-FPM process on the container that is identically configured but also has Xdebug enabled.
 Only incoming requests that have an Xdebug cookie or query parameter set will be forwarded to the debug PHP-FPM process.
 All other requests will be directed to the normal PHP-FPM process and thus have no performance impact.

 Xdebug has numerous other configuration options available.
 They are all set as `php.ini` values, and can be configured the same way as any other [`php.ini` setting](../ini).
 Consult the [Xdebug documentation](https://xdebug.org/docs/) for a full list of available options, although in most cases the default configuration is sufficient.